pirocorp/Reconnaissance-Fundamentals/00. Introduction and Preparation/Linux Fundamentals/File System.md

 #### Wc

-Last but not least, knowing how many successful matches we have will often be useful.
+Lastly, knowing how many successful matches we have will often be useful.
 To avoid counting the lines or characters manually, we can use the tool wc.
 With the "-l" option, we specify that only the lines are counted.

 ```bash
 cat /etc/passwd | grep -v "false\|nologin" | tr ":" " " | awk '{print $1, $NF}' | wc -l